 17 PATIENT COUNSELING INFORMATION

-- Patients should be advised that Kalbitor may cause anaphylaxis and other hypersensitivity reactions.
-Patients should be advised that Kalbitor should be administered by a healthcare professional with appropriate medical support to manage anaphylaxis and hereditary angioedema.
-Patients who have known clinical hypersensitivity to Kalbitor should be instructed not to receive additional doses of Kalbitor. [see Boxed Warning, Contraindications (4), and Warnings and Precautions (5.1)]
+- Advise patients that Kalbitor may cause anaphylaxis and other hypersensitivity reactions.
+Advise patients that Kalbitor should be administered by a healthcare professional with appropriate medical support to manage anaphylaxis and hereditary angioedema.
+Instruct patients who have known clinical hypersensitivity to Kalbitor not to receive additional doses of Kalbitor. [see Boxed Warning, Contraindications (4), and Warnings and Precautions (5.1)]

-- Patients should be advised to consult the Medication Guide for additional information regarding the risk of anaphylaxis and other hypersensitivity reactions.
+- Advise patients to consult the Medication Guide for additional information regarding the risk of anaphylaxis and other hypersensitivity reactions.